top of page

 About

-During the Fall of 2024, the Travelers Sunday School Class at Saint Luke's Episcopal Church in Birmingham, Alabama, embarked on a pilgrimage exploring Saint Peter's spiritual development from a fisherman to a fisher of men and disciple of Christ.
-The following is a summary of our discussions (and the slide deck—accessible by clicking on the date—utilized during those discussions.
+During the Fall of 2024 and the Spring of 2025, the Travelers Sunday School Class at Saint Luke's Episcopal Church in Birmingham, Alabama, embarked on a pilgrimage exploring Saint Peter's spiritual development from a fisherman to a fisher of men and disciple of Christ.
+The following is a summary of our discussions (and the slide deck—accessible by clicking on the date—utilized during those discussions).

 We began at the end as we looked at the central themes in both 1 Peter and 2 Peter, before turning to Peter's recognition of Jesus as the Messiah, and Jesus's proclamation that on the Rock of Peter His church would be built.